 Amitriptyline, the tricyclic antidepressant, is another drug with centrally mediated analgesic potential.
-This drug inhibits monoamine reuptake and, possibly, has some opioid receptor activity or opioid receptor enhancement activity.
+This drug inhibits monoamine reuptake (norepinephrine and serotonin), may have some opioid receptor activity (or opioid receptor enhancement activity), as well as blocking sodium channels, microglial activity, and NMDA receptors.

-Dogs are dosed at 1 to 2 mg/kg PO SID to BID.
-Cats are dosed at 2.5 to 12.5 mg total dose SID per cat.
+Dogs are dosed at 0.25 to 2 mg/kg PO SID to BID.
+Cats are also dosed at 0.25 to 2 mg/kg PO SID to BID.
 It is available in 10, 25, 50, 75, 100, and 150 mg tablets.
+In man, doses below the behavioral oriented range are often effective at controlling pain.

-Amitriptyline should not be used with other TCAs, SSRIs, MAOIs, or tramadol due to the risk of serotonin syndrome.
-Its use with amantadine is not considered to be a problem for the reason noted above.
-Amitriptyline does have anticholinergic properties that should be taken into account, particularly, when planning anesthetic events.
+Amitriptyline should be used with great caution, if at all, when mixed with other TCAs, SSRIs, or MAOIs due to the risk of serotonin syndrome.
+Concomitant use with tramadol is not an uncommon pairing but should be done with caution.
+The author has used this combination for many years without any adverse outcomes but dosing of both tramadol and amitriptyline needs to be carefully factored into the decision making process.
+Amitriptyline's use with amantadine is not considered to be a problem for the reason noted above.
+Amitriptyline does have anticholinergic properties that should be taken into account particularly when planning anesthetic events.
 Amitriptyline may potentiate the sedative influence of other medications.
+Amitriptyline may decrease seizure threshold.
+It should be used with caution in patients with a history of seizure activity.
 This drug is metabolized by the liver.
 Dose reductions would be appropriate in patients with hepatic impairment.
 In addition, the patient's cardiac status should be monitored.